 Double vision is another setback but I’m not giving up.
 I’m figuring out how to deal with it.

 Well life has thrown another curve ball.
 Not only am I still on hold, almost a year later, like tens of thousands of other souls waiting for routine surgery that will make my life a little easier, but over Christmas I woke up to severe double vision.
 It certainly creates a challenge when you love painting.
+The world I see is now very higgledy piggledy!

 I’m very grateful to our National Health Service.
 They are overwhelmed in the middle of the pandemic but still managed to see me.
 While I’m waiting scans and more tests, they have given me a prism lens that helps to bring the two images back into one.
 It’s ok for sitting at a desk working but does weird things if I stand at an easel to paint or walk around.
 For walking around, I need an eye patch.
 For driving though, sadly my little car will have to stay parked up.
 Driving is out of the question.